Or3stis/apparatus/README.md

 ```
 ## Instructions

 The application uses cytoscape.js to parse a json file and generate the graph of the network.
-In order to do security analysis the json has to follow a specificschema that is not finalized yet.
+In order to do security analysis the json has to follow a specific schema that is not finalized yet.

 #### License [MIT](LICENSE.md)